MohamedAbdeen21/dpll-sat-solver/README.md

 - DPLL (Davis-Putnam-Logemann-Loveland) algorithm implementation for solving SAT problems.
 - A web-based user interface for interacting with the SAT solver.
 - Theme changer and dark mode for improved user experience.
-- Built using Go for the backend server and Vue.js for the frontend.
+- Solver is fully tested with both unit and integration tests.
 - Managed by go-task build tool for easier building and deployment.

 ## Requirements